themikelau/themikelau.github.io/research.md

 ### [Detecting Double Neutron Stars with *LISA*](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.3061L/abstract)
 I have led a project to understand the population of double neutron stars expected to be seen by *LISA*.
 The [Laser Interferometer Space Antenna (LISA)](https://lisa.nasa.gov/) is a space-based gravitational wave interferometer with planned launch in the 2030s.
 It consists of three satellites in heliocentric orbit, arranged in an equilateral triangle constellation.
 Laser beams connect these satellites, forming 2.5 million kilometre arms that measure distortions in spacetime caused by passing gravitational waves.

-My collaborators and I used a synthetic population of double neutron stars evolved with COMPAS, and tracked the gravitational wave-driven evolution of these systems through the LISA frequency window.
-For our particular assumptions about binary evolution physics and the double neutron star merger rate, we estimate that LISA may be able to detect ~ 35 double neutron stars over a four-year mission, with signal-to-noise ratios above 8 and characteristic orbital frequencies of 1 mHz.
+My collaborators and I used COMPAS to produce a synthetic population of double neutron stars, and tracked their evolution through the LISA frequency window driven by gravitational radiation.
+For our assumed model of binary evolution physics and the Galactic double neutron star merger rate, we estimate that LISA may be able to detect ~ 35 double neutron stars over a four-year mission, with signal-to-noise ratios above 8 and characteristic orbital frequencies of 1 mHz.
 Most of these double neutron stars will be Galactic, but ~ 1 system may also be detected in the Large and Small Magellanic Cloud.

 Interestingly, we also think that LISA may be able to detect double neutron stars with significantly eccentric orbits (e ~ 0.1).
-Eccentricities are difficult to detect with the LIGO and Virgo interferometers, which are sensitive to much higher frequency gravitational waves (1 - 1000 Hz).
-At such high frequencies, orbits of binary compact objects have to a very good approximation completely circularised through gravitational radiation reaction.
-We also demonstrated that the eccentricity distribution of double neutron stars may inform us about the formation channel of double neutron stars, such as the stability of the case BB mass transfer episode.
+Generally, double compact objects that are formed through isolated evolution tend to be almost completely circular when they coalesce in the 10 - 1000 Hz frequency window of ground-based gravitational wave detectors like LIGO and Virgo (I explain this in a set of notes [here](https://themikelau.github.io/notes/LIGOeccentricity.pdf)).
+We also demonstrated that the eccentricity distribution of double neutron stars may inform us about the formation channel of double neutron stars, such as the stability of the so-called case BB mass transfer episode.

 <figure>
   <img src="/images/LISAanimation.gif" alt="Frequency-eccentricity evolution" style="width:70%" class="center">